rchernanko/go-football-project/README.md

 - `go build` also created the `go-football-project` binary which I can execute via a `./go-football-project`.
 This runs the entry point in the application, the main function within the main package.

+### Tutorial followed:

+- Have built some basic APIs via this medium post: https://medium.com/@cgrant/developing-a-simple-crud-api-with-go-gin-and-gorm-df87d98e6ed1

+### TODOs

+- Extract things in the main.go file so that everything is not in one place
+- Figure how to get the DB accessible from more than just one place